Apeves89/GA-Portfolio/README.md

 The Projects section would be used to display any future projects I will create with a brief description about the project.
 I put the project images and descriptions in a carousel to show multiple projects.

 The Resume section would display my education and professional experience.
 While I did not include my full resume on the page, I included a link to a pdf version of my resume.

+I added a Contact section to link my Github and LinkedIn pages.
+Also, a link that will open up an email message to my contact email.